 The first part is a high deductible Medicare Advantage plan that begins coverage after reaching the plan deductible.
 The plan deductible varies.

 The second part is a type of savings account that has money deposited into it monthly to use for the healthcare costs.
+You might also receive a debit card known as a flex card.
 The amount deposited varied from state to state.
 The funds pay for healthcare costs until you reach the deductible.

 Special Needs Plan (SNP)